adwise-fiu/PQ-Cryptography-With-Certificate-Validation-Methods/README.md

 ###############################################################################</pre>
 This section has parameters that **MUST** be appropriately set for proper execution.
 The default values should work fine, but you will likely want to customize certain attributes, such as the certificate subject details, passphrase, etc.

-Once you are satisfied with the configuration, simply `./<script name>` to run the script
+Once satisfied with the configuration, simply run the script.

 ## Notes
-- The scripts in this repo may not be executable by default.
-This is intentional to maybe stop people from just running things without reading first, and is fixable with the standard `chmod +x <script name>`
+- The scripts in this rep _may_ not be executable by default.